-9.1 There may be occasions when an employee is adamant that they are fit to return to work, yet their GP issues a "not fit for work" certificate.
+- 9.1 There may be occasions when an employee is adamant that they are fit to return to work, yet their GP issues a "not fit for work" certificate.
 This may be because the employee has recovered faster than expected, or the doctor did not know ways in which the employee could be supported to return to work.
 In these circumstances a referral to Occupational Health (OH) may be appropriate.
 Occupational Health will liaise with the individual's GP as necessary.
-See para 11 for the Occupational Health referral procedure.

-9.3 If the OH clinician states that the employee is fit for work there can be no further justification for refusing to allow their return.

-10. Employees not considered fit to return by the Headteacher, or where the GP's suggested modifications are unsuitable
+See para 11 for the Occupational Health referral procedure. - 9.2 If the OH clinician states that the employee is not fit for work, then the employee should obtain a further absence certificate from their GP. - 9.3 If the OH clinician states that the employee is fit for work there can be no further justification for refusing to allow their return. - 10.
+Employees not considered fit to return by the Headteacher, or where the GP's suggested modifications are unsuitable

-10.1 Where there is disagreement between an employee and the Headteacher on the individual's fitness to return to work, an OH referral will be necessary to obtain advice which may help to resolve any disagreement.
+- 10.1 Where there is disagreement between an employee and the Headteacher on the individual's fitness to return to work, an OH referral will be necessary to obtain advice which may help to resolve any disagreement.
 OH will contact the employee's GP as necessary to seek relevant information.
 Employees can be required to remain away from work on "medical suspension" until management concerns about fitness to work have been resolved.
-See para 11 for the Occupational Health referral procedure.

-10.2 Where the employee has received a Statement of Fitness for work from their GP stating, "may be fit to return to work", the individual will return to normal pay from the date of the certificate.

-10.3 Where there is disagreement between OH and a GP on an individual's fitness to work, case law shows that employers are entitled to follow the guidance of their OH advisers.

-10.4 If the OH clinician states the employee is not fit to work the employee should obtain a further absence certificate from their GP.

-10.5 If the OH clinician states the employee is fit to work they will advise the Headteacher accordingly.
+See para 11 for the Occupational Health referral procedure. - 10.2 Where the employee has received a Statement of Fitness for work from their GP stating, "may be fit to return to work", the individual will return to normal pay from the date of the certificate. - 10.3 Where there is disagreement between OH and a GP on an individual's fitness to work, case law shows that employers are entitled to follow the guidance of their OH advisers. - 10.4 If the OH clinician states the employee is not fit to work the employee should obtain a further absence certificate from their GP. - 10.5 If the OH clinician states the employee is fit to work they will advise the Headteacher accordingly.
 If necessary, the HR provider may contact the OH clinician to discuss the matter further, on behalf of the Headteacher.